 Below, the view of worn switchbacks on the trail looking down towards Columbia Point.

-Don’t let the next section of switchbacks intimidate you, because the section of trail following them isn’t as steep and you can get to a view of the whole upper fall (a 1,430 foot drop), sometimes with a rainbow.
+Don’t let this section of switchbacks intimidate you, because the section of trail following them isn’t as steep and you can get to a view of the whole upper fall (a 1,430 foot drop), and snowcone at the base, sometimes with a rainbow.
 Pictures below are from early February 2005, 2003, a trickle in Feb.
 2007.

 When you get to the view of Upper Yosemite Fall above Columbia Rock, you have gone about half the distance and climbed almost half the elevation gain: